 I didn’t go to the museum as I was there too late, but I strolled around in the park.
 I was not allowed to ride my bike there as it is not respectful.

 My next stop was Hiroshima Castle that has been destroyed by the atomic bomb.
 After the war, people reconstructed it partially and now visitors can see it and view exhibits about the castle and Hiroshima.

-Ok, I will admit, I am a huge lover of Japanese gardens.
-There is something in them.
+I am a huge lover of Japanese gardens.
+There is something in them that draws me in.
 I enjoy just walking around in silence, admiring nature and cherry blossoms.
 So when I found out while I was googling about Shukkeien Garden, I obviously had to check it out.

 As a garden, it doesn’t have any impressive history, built in 1620, got destroyed during the war and later used by people as a refugee camp.
-But I enjoyed it.
-Add to that all the cherry blossoms and various miniaturized sceneries; I fell in love with it.
+All the cherry blossoms and various miniaturized sceneries, made me fall in love with it.
 Anyway, check out the pictures as no words are as convincing as them 🙂

 Would I want to spend more time in Hiroshima?

 Maybe if I had a full day, I could walk more in the gardens, but for me, it was enough.
 My primary goal was to go to Miyajima island either way.
 But about that, you have to wait for the next post 🙂